 - Keep flushing: If the water is not going down or it is going down very slowly, let it drain.
 Do NOT continue flushing or adding water to try and increase the pressure.
 Once it’s drained you can try flushing again to see if that helps, but the more you flush with water levels high, the more likely you will have to grab a mop.

-- Shove more stuff in: You ate a frog to eat the bug, you ate a mouse to eat the frog, you ate a cat to eat the mouse.
+- Shove more stuff in: You ate a frog to eat the bug, you ate a mouse to eat the Frog, you ate a cat to eat the mouse.
 Ever hear that story read to children?
 The same is true for clogs.
 Don’t shove more stuff down there trying to free up the debris.
 This includes garden hoses!
 This problem is not going to be fixed by shoving a hose down a pipe and turning the water on full blast.

 Is Drain Cleaner Good For Clogs?

 Are drain cleaners, bleach and vinegar good for clogs?
 Sometimes they will get the job done and get your pipes running smoothly again.
-However, in some cases they can cause damage to your pipes or present a serious danger to the person trying to unclog it.
+However, in some cases, they can cause damage to your pipes or present a serious danger to the person trying to unclog it.
 This can be especially so if these chemicals are used several times.
 If you have frequent clogs, or the clog won’t clear out, then you should hire a licensed plumber to get to the bottom of the problem rather than risk a chemical mess.

 The team at Best Plumbing Service of Cincinnati is more than happy to give you helpful ideas for fixing any plumbing problems you might have.
-In the case of what to do for a clogged drain, there are some options that may work.
+In the case of what to do with a clogged drain, there are some options that may work.
 However, if it’s a recurring problem or just won’t clear out, we recommend you give us a call to get to the real root of the issue.